 Dr. Crowe earned a B.S. in physics and a B.E. in electrical engineering from Manhattan College before earning a Ph.D. in physics from the City University of New York.

 Dr. Crowe is a member of the American Association of Physics Teachers (AAPT), the American Physical Society (APS), and the National Association for Research in Science Teaching (NARST).
-He is currently a member of the following AAPT committees: Committee on Research in Physics Education (20011-2014) and Meetings Committee (2012-2014).
-He was a member the AAPT Committee on Physics in High Schools from 2008 to 2011 and the AAPT Nominating Committee in 2012.
-He was also elected Member-at-Large of the Executive Committee of the APS Forum on Education (2012-2015), and serves on the Editorial Board of the Physics Education Research User's Guide.
+He is currently a member of the following AAPT committees: Meetings Committee (2012-2016), Executive Programs Committee (2015-2018), and Committee on Physics in High Schools (CPHS) (2008-2011, 2014-2017).
+He is currently serving as CPHS Vice Chair (2015-2016) and is scheduled to serve as CPHS Chair (2016-2017).
+He was previously a member the AAPT Committee on Research in Physics Education (2011-2014) and the AAPT Nominating Committee (2012).
+He was also elected Member-at-Large of the Executive Committee of the APS Forum on Education (2012-2015), and serves on the Editorial Board of PhysPort (formerly the Physics Education Research User's Guide).